Hornets vs. Wizards Prediction & Picks - November 22

 - Charlotte hasn't covered the spread as a 4.5-point favorite or more this season, while Washington covers as an underdog of 4.5 or more 33.3% of the time.

-- Washington and its opponents have combined to eclipse the total in 69.2% of its games this season (nine of 13), the same percentage as Charlotte and its opponents (nine of 13).
+- Both Charlotte and Washington games have gone over the over/under 69.2% of the time this season.

-- As a moneyline favorite this year, the Hornets are 0-2, while the Wizards are 1-10 as moneyline underdogs.
+- As a moneyline underdog this season, the Wizards are 1-10, while the Hornets are 0-2 as moneyline favorites.

 Put your picks to the test and bet on the Hornets with BetMGM Sportsbook.